What Is the Color of Compromise?: A History of Christian Complicity in Racism

 Sought out to speak at numerous venues including the National Antiracist Book Festival and the University of Notre Dame, hosts rave about his talks being informative and transformational.
 "Jemar Tisby offers a defining examination of the history of race...comprehensive in its scope of American history, Tisby presents data that provides the full truth and not a sanitized version."
 (North Park Theological Seminary)

-Jemar Tisby is the author of the New York Times bestseller, The Color of Compromise, founder and CEO of The Witness Inc, an organization dedicated to Black uplift from a Christian perspective, and co-host of the podcast Pass The Mic, which got nearly half a million downloads in 2020.
+Jemar Tisby is the author of the New York Times bestseller, The Color of Compromise, and How to Fight Racism, and is founder and CEO of The Witness Inc, an organization dedicated to Black uplift from a Christian perspective, and co-host of the podcast Pass The Mic, which got nearly half a million downloads in 2020.

 He grew up just north of Chicago and attended the University of Notre Dame.
 He went on to join Teach For America and was assigned to the Mississippi Delta Corps where he taught sixth grade at a public charter school and later went on to be the principal.
 He received his MDiv from Reformed Theological Seminary and is presently working toward his PhD in History at the University of Mississippi studying race, religion, and social movements in the twentieth century.